 Top Grain Leather Sofa

 Top grain leather is widely considered as the second highest grade of leather.
 The outermost layer of the hide is removed to obtain top grain leather.
 This is done when the hide has too much imperfections and blemishes (which happens to a huge bulk of raw hide) and cannot be made into full grain leather.
 Doing so also reduces the toughness of the leather, making it easier to work with.
-As such, top grain usually has a larger variety of colours and finishes.
+As such, top grain is available in a larger variety of colours and finishes.